Pfalz D.III: Design and development

-In November 1916, Pfalz hired Rudolph Gehringer from Flugzeugbau Friedrichshafen GmbH.
-As Pfalz's new chief engineer, Gehringer immediately commenced work on an original fighter design.
-The resulting D.III emerged in April 1917.
 Like the Rolands, the D.III used a plywood monocoque fuselage.
-Two layers of thin plywood strips were placed over a mold to form one half of a fuselage shell.
+Two layers of thin plywood strips were placed over a mould to form one half of a fuselage shell.
 The fuselage halves were then glued together, covered with a layer of fabric, and doped.
 This Wickelrumpf (wrapped body) method was a patented invention of the LFG firm.
 It gave the fuselage great strength, light weight, and smooth contours compared to conventional construction techniques.
-However, it also proved to be more labor-intensive and expensive.
+However, it also proved to be more labour-intensive and expensive.
 Furthermore, fuselages of the Wickelrumpf type proved to be liable to twisting or warping in service, affecting performance as well as causing control problems.
 This has been attributed to moisture absorption in damp front-line conditions or to the use of insufficiently seasoned wood.

 The wings were of conventional construction, with a flush Teves und Braun radiator offset to the right side of the upper wing.
 The ailerons were wooden, rather than the more usual steel tube construction.
-The horizontal stabilizer had an inverted airfoil section, which facilitated dive recovery and permitted the use of an unbalanced elevator.
+The horizontal stabiliser had an inverted airfoil section, which facilitated dive recovery and permitted the use of an unbalanced elevator.

 Idflieg found the prototype promising.
 It directed Pfalz to halt production of the Roland D.III and to complete the balance of the contract, 70 aircraft, to the new design.
 After a Typenprüfung (type test) at Adlershof in May, the Idflieg ordered various modifications, including an enlarged rudder and horn-balanced ailerons.
 In June 1917, Pfalz received a second order for 300 aircraft.

 Operational history

 Deliveries to operational units began in August 1917.
 Jasta 10 was the first recipient of the new aircraft, followed by Jasta 4.
 While markedly better than the earlier Roland designs, the D.III was generally considered inferior to the Albatros D.III and D.V.
-German pilots variously criticized the Pfalz's heavy controls, low speed, lack of power, or low rate of climb compared to the Albatros.
+German pilots variously criticised the Pfalz's heavy controls, low speed, lack of power, or low rate of climb compared to the Albatros.
 The D.III slipped in turns, leading to crashes when unwary pilots turned at very low altitudes.
 Moreover, the Pfalz stalled sharply and spun readily.
 Recovery from the resulting flat spin was difficult, though some pilots took advantage of this trait to descend quickly or evade enemy aircraft.

 The Pfalz's primary advantage was its strength and sturdiness.
 The Albatros scouts were plagued by failure of their single-spar lower wings.
 The Pfalz, however, could safely dive at high speeds due to its twin-spar lower wing.
 For this reason, the Pfalz was well-suited to diving attacks on observation balloons, which were usually heavily defended by anti-aircraft guns trained to the balloon's altitude.